 So, clear the way for a quality reading habit.

 Uninterrupted reading is a pleasure.
 It’s also a necessity to let the Scriptures speak for themselves.
 Resist the temptation to let someone else’s commentary replace the role of God’s Spirit to lead you while reading.

 But when he, the Spirit of truth, comes, he will guide you into all the truth.

 As an aside: I love study Bibles and reference materials.
 But, over the years I’ve learned they are there to augment what you’ve already read or to help you get started, not sustain you.

 As well, there’s a myth that reading broadly is not reading deeply.
 I guarantee you: If you read the book of Romans in one sitting, you will see Paul’s connections clearly on your own without over-relying on study notes.

 Try out a “reader’s Bible.”
 These remove all distractions, notes, verse numbers, etc. that weren’t there in the original copies of the Scriptures—don’t worry, there’s always a place for a great study Bible.

 My favorite reader’s Bible is the NIV Books of the Bible.
-They have different versions, but you can find one here (note: I am not affiliated).
-You an of course find a reader’s Bible in just about any translation (ESV, NLT, NKJV, etc.)
+They have different versions, but I love its layout and readability in the NIV set (note: I'm not affiliated – just a fan).
+You an of course find a reader’s Bible in just about any translation.